christopheradams/plug_rest/README.md

 The content handler functions you implement can return either `true`, `{true, URL}` (for redirects), or `false` (for errors).
-Don't forget to add "POST", "PUT", and/or "PATCH" to your resources's list of `allowed_methods`.
+Don't forget to add "POST", "PUT", and/or "PATCH" to your resource's list of `allowed_methods`.

 Consult the `Plug.Conn` and `Plug.Parsers` docs for information on